-Second use case for this solution is when someone has local branch.
-You can “easily” merge public branches because you changed hashes and it matches but some colleague can have local branch and he will need to merge it as well.
-He can use this technique for that, just before making patches he needs to move all into same directory (all commits).
-For those purposes he doesn't have to run first slow command keeping history but faster one:
+The second use case for this solution is when someone has a local branch.
+You can “easily” merge public branches because you changed hashes and it matches but some colleague can have a local branch and he will need to merge it as well.
+He can use this technique for that, just before making patches he needs to move all into the same directory (all commits).
+For those purposes he doesn’t have to run first slow command keeping history but faster one:

 git subtree add --prefix=FOLDER

 And that’s it!
 Hope you will successfully merge it without problems.